We are Award-Winning South Bend Truck Accident Lawyers

 Moreover, if the accident caused a fatality and you lost a loved one due to a truck accident, you might be entitled to present a wrongful death lawsuit.
 According to the Indiana Code § 34-23-1-2, you have the right to demand compensation for medical expenses, lost wages, loss of companionship and support, and other economic and non-economic losses.

 We know these are extreme cases that represent a lot of pain and are emotionally challenging for sure.
-That’s why at Christie Farrell Lee & Bell we are experts in providing compassionate help to help you recover from this situation as much as it’s possible.
+That’s why at Christie Farrell Lee & Bell, we are experts in providing compassionate help to help you recover from this situation as much as it’s possible.

 How to Know if You Can Claim Compensation

 In the aftermath of an accident, determining if you are eligible to claim compensation for your injuries and damages is a crucial step to know if it’s worth it to proceed with a lawsuit or negotiation with insurance companies.
-Here are some factors to consider in such cases:

 Liability

-In the state, truck drivers and trucking companies are required to exercise reasonable care while operating a motor vehicle, including following federal and local trucking regulations
+In the state, truck drivers and trucking companies are required to exercise reasonable care while operating a motor vehicle, including following federal and local trucking regulations.

 If it can be proven that the truck driver or the trucking company’s negligence caused the accident, you may be able to claim compensation for your injuries and damages under Indiana’s personal injury laws.